The Foundations of Mamluk Diplomatic Practice

 The Mamluks and the Mongols: From War to Diplomacy

 The Mamluk victory at Ain Jalut in 1260 halted Mongol expansion into the Levant, but both sides recognized that total war was unsustainable.
 Over the following decades, the Mamluks and the Ilkhanate engaged in periodic diplomatic exchanges.
 Sultan Baybars sent envoys to the Mongol court in 1262 and 1264, offering peace in exchange for recognition of Mamluk sovereignty over Syria.
 The Ilkhans, then committed to conquering the region, rebuffed these overtures.
 However, after the Ilkhan Ghazan converted to Islam around 1295, diplomatic relations shifted.
 Ghazan and Sultan al-Nasir Muhammad negotiated a temporary truce in 1302, and subsequent rulers exchanged gifts and letters.
 The diplomacy was not always sincere—each side continued to arm—but it demonstrated a pragmatic acceptance that neither could eliminate the other.
-Scholarship on Mamluk-Mongol relations highlights how these exchanges influenced the broader Islamic world’s response to Mongol rule.
+This pattern of alternating hostility and negotiation helped shape the broader Islamic world’s response to Mongol rule.
+Scholarship on Mamluk-Mongol relations highlights how these exchanges influenced the political culture of the region.

 Dealing with the Crusader States